Ceridan/mws-restaurant-stage-1/README.md

 ```
 Now the Restaurant Review project is available via URL: `http://localhost:8000`

+---
+**Warning**

+I have noticed that when you perform a Lighthouse Audit from the Google Developer Tools against project running via python http server it crushes sometimes after fetching `manifest.json` and then restarts itself.
+In this case audit report will be unfair.
+So, if you use python http server keep an eye on the server console.

+---

 **Option 2.** You may serve the project using [BrowserSync](https://browsersync.io/).
 To do this run the following command:
 ```
 $ npm run serve